mohammedterryjack/young_pythoneers/README.md

 ### Phase 1: Virtual Robotics with Turtle
 <img src="turtles_screenshot.png" width="300">

-* Turtle Art
+* Lesson 1: Turtle Art
-* Controlling a Turtle with the keyboard
+* Lesson 2: Adding Keyboard controls to the Turtle
-* Adding a cannon to a turtle
+* Lesson 3: Adding a shootable cannon to the Turtle
-* Adding a second tank for target practise
+* Lesson 4: Adding a second turtle and destructability
-* Adding Indestructable, uncrossable Walls
+* Lesson 5: Adding Indestructable, uncrossable Walls and making mazes
-* x2 Player Tanks Game
+* Lesson 6: Loadable Mazes & Playing the 2 Player Tank Game
-* (bonus) Adding Autopilot & Randomised Maps
+* Lesson 7: Adding AI to the Enemy Tank

 ---